Aerostack

 }

-The magic happens on the other side.
-When the agent calls postgres__query, the workspace routes it to the postgres MCP server with the correct credentials.
+That's it.
+One config block.
+When the agent calls postgres__query, the workspace routes it to postgres with the correct credentials.
 When it calls github__search, it goes to GitHub.
-When it needs Slack, the workspace injects the bot and app tokens automatically.
+Slack tokens are injected automatically.
+The agent never sees them.

 The Practical Wins